Ogrodzieniec, Warmian-Masurian Voivodeship

 Ogrodzieniec (German: Neudeck) is a village in the administrative district of Gmina Kisielice, within Iława County, Warmian-Masurian Voivodeship, in northern Poland.
+It is located in the region of Powiśle.

 It was the country residence of German President Paul von Hindenburg, who died there in 1934.

-Geography

-It lies in the southwest of the voivodeship, approximately 4 km east of Kisielice, 17 km west of Iława, and 81 km west of the regional capital Olsztyn.
-It is located in the region of Powiśle.

 History

 The German name of the village, Neudeck, is probably derived from Old Prussian Najdekai.
 The area settled by Pomesanian tribes was conquered by the Teutonic Knights from 1234 onwards.
 Neudeck was founded about 1320 by a Teutonic lokator; it was devastated in the Polish–Teutonic Hunger War of 1414.
 In 1454, upon the request of the anti-Teutonic Prussian Confederation, the region was incorporated into the Kingdom of Poland by King Casimir IV Jagiellon.
 The village was devastated again during the subsequent Thirteen Years' War (1454–66) (the longest of all Polish–Teutonic wars).
 After the Second Peace of Thorn (1466), it became part of Poland as a fief held by the Order's State.
 It was part of the Duchy of Prussia, a vassal duchy of Poland, from 1525.
 A 1543 deed mentions only two extant farmsteads.